josep11/html-beautify/README.md

 ## Usage
 The same usage with the original [Beautify HTML](https://github.com/ivanweiler/beautify-html) is maintained, except of the namespaced classname.
-In most cases (at least in most of my cases), `Beautify::class` will be used once only within the whole request/command life cycle, so the static `html()` method is added for state-less usage.
+As in most cases (at least in most of my cases), `Beautify::class` will be used once only within the whole request/command life cycle, so a static `Beautify::html()` method is added to format HTML in a state-less manner.

 ```php
 use \Wongyip\HTML\Beautify;